 In the 40 year history of Dust-A-Side’s existence, no occupational accident has taken place that resulted in a fatality.
 This is because, Dust-A-Side has a pro-active, rather than reactive Safety Health Environment Quality Community (SHEQC) management approach.

 A SOLUTION TO FINE DUST CAPTUREDust generated by large drilling equipment becomes problematic if not handled immediately.
 Many materials cannot be drilled using a wet drilling system, instead, the swarf is removed from the drill hole by means of compressed air.
 This...read more

 South Africa is currently experiencing high levels of poverty and unemployment and the best ways to curb this, is through education.
 A decent education can go a long way and Dust-A-Side has identified ways in which it can assist in mitigating the plights of...read more

-South Africa’s leading dust suppression specialist, Dust-A-Side, has entered into a shareholding agreement with the Shitaka Group, a Namibian owned company which specialises in Property Development, Infrastructure, Energy and Telecommunication for the...read more
+South Africa’s leading dust suppression specialist, Dust-A-Side, has entered into a shareholding agreement with the Shitaka Group, a Namibian owned company which specialises in Property Development, Infrastructure, Energy and...read more